Explore the data and map solar energy

 Symbolize the data

-The layer symbology is updated.
+The layer symbology updates.

 Dark Gray Canvas basemap